alani-adams/16F_SE_Move_TeamPurple/README.md

 # Class Mover
 # Team Purple

-To compile use commands:
+To compile use command:

     javac implementation/ClassMover.java

+To run it:

-    java implementation/ClassMover
+    java implementation/ClassMover [course code, such as IT225.01]